The Complexity of Conjunctive Queries with Degree 2: Preliminaries

 \paragraph{Width Parameters} We will be interested in the structure of hypergraphs in the case where certain parameters are large.
 We follow~\citet{adler2006width} in the following definitions.
 A tuple $\tdecomp$ is a \emph{tree decomposition} of a hypergraph $H$ if $T$ is a tree, every $B_u$ is a subset of $V(H)$ and the following two conditions are satisfied: \begin{enumerate*} \item For every $e \in E(H)$ there is a node $u \in T$ s.t. $e \subseteq B_u$, and \item for every vertex $v \in V(H)$, $\{u \in T \mid v \in B_u\}$ is connected in $T$. \end{enumerate*} For functions $f\colon 2^{V(H)} \to \mathbb{R}^+$, the \emph{$f$-width} of a tree decomposition is defined as $\sup\{f(B_u) \mid u \in T\}$ and the $f$-width of a hypergraph is the minimal $f$-width over all its tree decompositions.
-The \emph{treewidth} $\tw(H)$ of a hypergraph $H$ is the$w\text{-width}$, where $w(B)=|B|-1$.
-Let $\rho$ be the function association sets of vertices with their edge cover number in $H$.
+The \emph{treewidth} $\tw(H)$ of a hypergraph $H$ is the $w\text{-width}$, where $w(B)=|B|-1$.
+An \emph{fractional edge cover} of vertex set $V' \subseteq V(H)$ is a set of mapping $\gamma : E(H) \to [0,1]$ such that $\sum_{e \in I_v} \gamma(e) \geq 1$ for all $v \in V'$, i.e., $\gamma$ assigns weights to all edges such that every vertex in $V'$ has at least 1 total weight on its incident edges.
+The weight of a fractional edge cover $\gamma$ is $\sum_{e \in E(H)} \gamma(e)$.
+The \emph{fractional edge cover number} of $V' \subseteq V(H)$ is the minimum weight of a fractional edge cover of $V'$.
+An \emph{(integral) edge cover} is a fractional edge cover where every edge is assigned either $0$ or $1$.
+Let $\rho$ be the function associating sets of vertices with their integral edge cover number in $H$.
 The \emph{generalised hypertree width} $\ghw(H)$ of $H$ is the $\rho\text{-width}$.
 Analogously, one can define \emph{fractional hypertree width}~\cite{DBLP:journals/talg/GroheM14} as the $\rho^*$-width where $\rho^*$ is the fractional edge cover number.

-We say that a class of hypergraphs has bounded $\ghw$ if there exists a constant $c$ such that for every $H$ in the class, $\ghw(H) \leq c$.
-In the opposite, a class has \emph{unbounded \ghw} if no such constant exists.
-We analogously say that hypergraph classes have (un)bounded degree, \tw, and so on.
+We say that a class of hypergraphs has \emph{bounded} $\ghw$ if there exists a constant $c$ such that for every $H$ in the class, $\ghw(H) \leq c$.
+We use the same convention also for other numeric properties of hypergraphs of queries such as degree or treewidth.